 How does the Oura Ring compare to other health tracking devices?

-While other wearables can also track heart rate and temperature, the Oura Ring does go beyond that and offers a "readiness" score, which is based on a variety of factors, like resting heart rate, HRV balance (this stands for heart rate variability, and it measures how or if the previous day's activities impacted your body), body temp, sleep balance, recovery index (how long it takes your resting heart rate to stabilize while you sleep), and more.
-Under 70 means you're not full recovered, and the ring will suggest you take it easy that day (maybe fully relax, or get some recovering walking in), 70-84 is good, and 85 or higher means your body is ready to take on an intense workout.
+While other wearables, including some sleep wearables, can also track heart rate and temperature, the Oura Ring does go beyond that and offers a "readiness" score, which is based on a variety of factors, like resting heart rate, HRV balance (this stands for heart rate variability, and it measures how or if the previous day's activities impacted your body), body temp, sleep balance, recovery index (how long it takes your resting heart rate to stabilize while you sleep), and more.
+Under 70 means you're not fully recovered, and the ring will suggest you take it easy that day (maybe fully relax, or get some recovery walking in), 70-84 is good, and 85 or higher means your body is ready to take on an intense workout.

 Our senior commerce editor, Gina Vaynshteyn—who also has the Oura Ring—finds the readiness reading ultra helpful.
 "I've only become consistent about going to the gym in the last year, so I really have yet to learn when my body needs to recover.
 The Oura Ring can quantify when I need to rest, which is so important in my (and anyone's fitness regimen)," Vaynshteyn says.
 Below is an example of a score that indicated she needed a rest day (this happened to be the day before she tested positive for COVID—the ring really did gauge her body's readiness!).

 Oura Ring setup

 When I received my ring in the mail, which takes a few business days to deliver, the first thing I had to do was charge it.
 For my ring to fully charge, it took roughly 80 minutes for the very first charge and between 30 minutes to an hour for subsequent charges.
 Once my ring reached full battery life, I downloaded the Oura Ring app—which is compatible with iPhones and Androids—and paired my device to activate it.